Ravnsborg

 Until 1 January 2007 Ravnsborg was a municipality (Danish, kommune) on the northwest coast of the island of Lolland in the former Storstrøm County in south Denmark.
-The municipality, including the islands of Fejø and Femø, covered an area of 198 km^{2}, and had a total population of 5,569 (2005).
+The municipality, including the islands of Fejø and Femø, covered an area of 198 km^{2}, and in 2005 had a total population of 5,569.
 Its last mayor was Stig Vestergård, a member of the Social Democrats (Socialdemokraterne) political party.
 The main town and the site of its municipal council was the town of Horslunde.

-Ferry service connects the former municipality to Langeland from a harbour west of the town of Sandby, and to the islands of Fejø and Femø from the town of Kragenæs.
+A ferry service connects the former municipality to Langeland from a harbour west of the town of Sandby, and to the islands of Fejø and Femø from the town of Kragenæs.

-Ravnsborg municipality ceased to exist as the result of Kommunalreformen ("The Municipality Reform" of 2007).
-It was merged with existing Holeby, Højreby, Maribo, Nakskov, Rudbjerg and Rødby municipalities to form the new Lolland Municipality.
+In 2007, Ravnsborg municipality ceased to exist as the result of the Strukturreformen, a government initiative which reorganised municipalities.
+The functions of the municipality were merged with the existing Holeby, Højreby, Maribo, Nakskov, Rudbjerg and Rødby municipalities to form the new Lolland Municipality.
 This created a municipality with an area of 892 km^{2} and a total population of 49,469 (2005).
 The new municipality belongs to Region Zealand ("Region Sjælland").